 Next, with cords in place where they’ll need to be on the finished product, move on to splicing the cable back together.

 Step four: Splice the cord back together

-Slicing electrical cords is a little intimidating the first time- but it’s so easy and very safe as long as you pay attention to instructions.
-I’ve actually done this on so many different lamp-related DIY projects now that I have a tutorial with graphics and instructions on the ready.
-If this is your first time splicing an electrical cord, work through that tutorial now, then return for step 5.
+Slicing electrical cords is a little intimidating the first time- but it’s so easy and very safe as long as you have the right training and parts.
+Never attempt to work with electrical cords or wiring without appropriate training, safety gear, and supplies.
+I’ve actually done this on many different lamp-related DIY projects.
+If this is your first time splicing an electrical cord, consult a professional or an expert guide.

 Step five: Test your Light

 Go ahead and test your lamp with a lightbulb at this point just make sure the wiring is working before you press on.

 Step Six: Gluing the Light Socket in Place

 Coat the outside base of the light socket with a generous amount of E6000 glue or epoxy.
 Any glue that has a lot of mass to fill in gaps, that won’t run, and that will bond metal to plastic should work for this project.
 E6000 glue is my best recommendation for this, but you’ll need to work in a well-ventilated area.